 We start with your Ruger No. 3 and transform it into the sleek and slender American Saddle Rifle seen here.
 In addition to thinning the comb of the stock, we also form panels behind the receiver similar to those on the Ruger No.1 rifles and other higher quality rifles of the singleshot era.

-Likewise, the forearm is dramatically thinned and shortened and we install a genuine pewter tip as found on the higher grades of yesteryear's rifles.
-As an option, a Schnable forearm is also available if desired.
+Likewise, the forearm is dramatically thinned and shortened and optionally we install a genuine pewter tip as found on the higher grades of yesteryear's rifles.
+A Schnable forearm as seen lower on the page is standard treatment.

 Mr. Bill Ruger left us single-shot rifle fans a wonderful legacy in his masterpiece No.1 Single Shot Rifle.
 In less than 50 years it has become, arguably, the most popular center-fire single-shot sporting rifle in the world.
 It IS the new Classic by which all others will be judged.
 However, as good as it is, there's room for improvement that will enhance the handling and enjoyment of this fine rifle by those who ask for more of a factory rifle.